Preventive Mastectomy: Five Years Later

 Okay…I mean…I still care a little bit…but I don’t let it change how I feel or what I do 😉

-One of the most frequent questions I see in the mastectomy chat rooms I still belong to is “Will this ever stop hurting?”
+One of the most frequent questions I see in the mastectomy chat rooms I still belong to is, “Will this ever stop hurting?”

-That’s a hard question to answer.
+That’s a tricky question to answer.

 It never stops hurting.